AzureAD/microsoft-authentication-library-for-js/lib/msal-angularjs/README.md

 * **navigateToLoginRequestUrl** : Ability to turn off default navigation to start page after login.
 Default is false.

-* **anonymousEndpoints** :  is an array of values that will be ignored by the MSAL route/state change handlers.
+* **unprotectedResources** :  is an array of values that will be ignored by the MSAL route/state change handlers.
 MSAL will not attach a token to outgoing requests that have these keywords or URI.
-Routes that *do not* specify the ```requireADLogin=true``` property are added to the ```anonymousEndpoints``` array automatically.
+Routes that *do not* specify the ```requireLogin=true``` property are added to the ```unprotectedResources``` array automatically.

-* **endpoints** : Mapping of endpoints to scopes {"https://graph.microsoft.com/v1.0/me", ["user.read", "mail.send"]}.
+* **protectedResourceMap** : Mapping of endpoints to scopes {"https://graph.microsoft.com/v1.0/me", ["user.read", "mail.send"]}.
 Used internally by  MSAL for automatically attaching tokens in webApi calls.
 This is required only for CORS calls.
 Please refer to CORS API usage below.

 * **logger** : Logging is not enabled by default.
 To enable logging, you need to pass an instance of logger to configOptions.